stahlleiton/cms-das-pre-exercises/_episodes/03-CMSDataAnalysisSchoolPreExerciseThirdSet.md

 > {: .output}
 {: .solution}

- Choosing the `T3_CH_CERNBOX` "site" allows you to have the option of outputing crab jobs to your *EOS area*, providing you with an easy way to access the produced files.
+ Choosing the `T3_CH_CERNBOX` "site" allows you to have the option of outputing crab jobs to your *EOS area*, providing you with an easy way to access produced files.
 However this does not allow for publishing of produced samples as CERNBOX is NOT a CMS storage, and files in there can not be listed in DBS.
 For more details about crab output options, visit the following [link](https://twiki.cern.ch/twiki/bin/view/CMSPublic/CRAB3FAQ).

 > ## Question 11
 > What is the name of your directory name in eos? <br>